How do you attract sponsors looking for the perfect event sponsorship opportunity?

 You have one chance to impress.
 Seize the day and get more event sponsors signed up.

-All event planners know how critical event sponsorship often is to your event’s success.
-With strong sponsorships, you can accomplish much more than your budget allows.
+All event planners know how critical event sponsorship is to your event’s success.
+With strong sponsorships, you can accomplish much more than your original budget allows.

-But often it can seem that finding the right event sponsors, achieving the revenue you hope for and designing a sponsorship offering that will have them signing up again and again can be challenging or downright impossible.
+But often it can seem that finding the right event sponsors, achieving the revenue you hope for and designing a sponsorship offering that will have them signing up and coming back again and again can be challenging or downright impossible.

-You know your event is awesome, right, but how can you get sponsors to listen, understand and invest?
+You know your event is awesome, right, so how can you get sponsors to listen, understand and invest?

 What are you doing wrong?

-(HINT: probably lots of things, which will be revealed in this post)
+(HINT: possibly lots of things, which will be revealed in this post)